dallasrlones/device_readings_api/README.md

 -   **Monitoring and Metrics**:

-    Integrate monitoring tools to track application performance and health metrics.
+    Integrate monitoring tools to track application performance and health metrics such as Prometheus or New Relic.

 -   **API Documentation Tools**: